burgesQ/sosound-tools/README.md

 ### config files

+The default one are used for testing are under `./etc/`

 #### dl.conf

 The `dl.conf` file is a simple text file that container, on each line (terminated by a \n), a name and a url.